AlexaH88/horizon-gamepedia/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the organisation.
+        1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about the Horizon games.
-        2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
+        2. As a First Time Visitor, I want to be able to easily be able to navigate throughout the site to find content.
-        3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        3. As a First Time Visitor, I want to locate the site creator's social media links to see their following on social media to determine how trusted and known they are.

     -   #### Returning Visitor Goals

-        1. As a Returning Visitor, I want to find information about coding challenges.
+        1. As a Returning Visitor, I want to look up the machine catalogue page, to find out how to beat the enemy machines in the game.
-        2. As a Returning Visitor, I want to find the best way to get in contact with the organisation with any questions I may have.
+        2. As a Returning Visitor, I want to rewatch the YouTube videos on the About The Games page and the Machine Catalogue page, to immerse myself in the Horizon gaming world.
-        3. As a Returning Visitor, I want to find community links.
+        3. As a Returning Visitor, I want to sign up for the newsletter and join the community.
+        4. As a Returning Visitor, I want to get in contact with the site creator with any questions I may have about the site.

     -   #### Frequent User Goals

-        1. As a Frequent User, I want to check to see if there are any newly added challenges or hackathons.
+        1. As a Frequent User, I want to check to see if there are any newly added machines on the machine catalogue, as not all machines in the games are currently included.
-        2. As a Frequent User, I want to check to see if there are any new blog posts.
+        2. As a Frequent User, I want to check to see if there are any new game releases planned.
-        3. As a Frequent User, I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
+        3. As a Frequent User, I want to have more interaction with the community.

 -   ### ***Design***